ryantanlien/tp/docs/DeveloperGuide.md

 * Interaction level : Interacts with the applicants

-**Value proposition**: Simple and easy-to-use tool for recruiter to LinkedOUT to applicants and manage the applicant's information efficiently.
+**Value proposition**: Simple and easy-to-use tool for recruiters to manage applicants' information efficiently.

 [Back to top <img src="images/back-to-top-icon.png" width="25px" />](#table-of-contents)